Adaptive Alpha Weighting with PPO: Enhancing Prompt-Based LLM-Generated Alphas in Quant Trading: Results

 \subsection{MI and IC Analysis}

-Figure~\ref{fig:MI_IC} presents the mutual information (MI) and the information coefficient (IC) of the fifty LLM-generated alphas in five companies.
+Figure~\ref{fig:MI_IC} presents the mutual information (MI) and information coefficient (IC) of fifty LLM-generated alphas for five selected companies, chosen from the full set of ten companies for illustration.
 In the figure, the blue bars indicate the MI values, while the red bars represent the IC values.
 Together, they offer insight into both the statistical dependence between the alphas and returns (MI), and the directional predictive power (IC).

 Apple shows the strongest overall signal among the five companies, with a larger number of alphas exhibiting positive MI values.
 For example, Alpha 3, 12, 14, 20, 23, 24, 25, 29, and 31 all have MI values exceeding 0.04, suggesting a moderate to strong dependency between alpha signals and Apple returns.
 However, their IC values vary and several of them are negative.
 This indicates that while the alphas are related to future returns, they may not correctly predict the direction.
 In particular, Alpha 3, 24, 33, 38, 48, 49, and 50 have higher IC values, highlighting a few strong directional signals.